In This Article

 )

-Now all the requests from the Playwright session will be funneled through your chosen proxy server.
+Now all the requests from the Playwright session will be funneled through your chosen proxy server to protect your extracted data process.

 How to Scrape Glassdoor Without Coding?

-Besides libraries written in programming languages like Python and JavaScript, there are a lot of no-code tools that you can use for scraping Glassdoor.
+Besides libraries written in programming languages like Python and JavaScript, there are a lot of no-code tools that you can use to scrape Glassdoor.
 While they don’t allow the same degree of customization and flexibility as a hand-written solution, they can be useful for complete beginners in web scraping.

-By using these solutions, you can scrape data from Glassdoor in an intuitive manner.
+By using these solutions, you can gather company information from Glassdoor in an intuitive manner.

 Octoparse